 2. Patrick Kane, RW, Blackhawks: Gets a slight nod over Sidney Crosby.
 Kane (a) is 15 months younger, (b) plays a scarcer fantasy position and (c) is just a year removed from a 106-point MVP season.

 3. Sidney Crosby, C, Penguins: Crosby’s evolution into a mature two-way force probably means he never scores 100 points again.
 But he “settled” for leading the NHL in goals last season.
 What a legend.

-5. Brent Burns, D, Sharks: Burns led the league in shots last year.
-If your pool counts shots, Burns jumps to at least No. 4 overall, maybe even No. 3.
+4. Brent Burns, D, Sharks: Burns led the league in shots last year.
+If your pool counts shots, he warrants top-three consideration.

-6. Nikita Kucherov, RW, Lightning: He’s one of the world’s truly elite players yet somehow still feels underrated.
+5. Nikita Kucherov, RW, Lightning: He’s one of the world’s truly elite players yet somehow still feels underrated.
 Exploded for 40 goals in 74 games last year.
-He’s my pick to win the Rocket Richard in 2017-18.
+The Rocket Richard should come down to him and Patrik Laine.

 11. Carey Price, G, Canadiens: Leads qualified netminders in save percentage over the past three years.
 He’s the sport’s most talented goalie but slots just below Holtby because Holtby is much more durable.

 12. Patrik Laine, RW, Jets: It’s only a matter of time before he becomes the league goal-scoring king.
 First he has to shoot more, though.
 Fired the biscuit 204 times in 73 games.
 Alex Ovechkin as a rookie: 425 shots in 81 games.
 I’m boosting Laine after it hit me he sniped 36 goals and missed nine games last year.
 He’s my Rocket Richard pick.